Elevate Your Running with Pilates: A Comprehensive Guide

 Overdoing It

-Pilates should complement, not compete with, your running training.
-Don't let Pilates sessions leave you too fatigued for key running workouts.
+Pilates should complement, not compete with, my running training.
+I won't let Pilates sessions leave me too fatigued for key running workouts.

 Ignoring Form